 What grep did?

-If you observe, you got an error stating that, there is no file called CMDB.
-That is true, there is no such file.
-This output have two issues
+If you observe, you got an error stating that there is no file called CMDB.
+That is true; there is no such file.
+This output has two issues

-1) Grep is considering second word in the command as file
+1) Grep is considering the second word in the command as file

-2) Grep is considering just “Easy” as a search term.
+2) Grep is thinking just “Easy” as a search term.